AdamGreenhill/VirusShare-Search/README.md

 # VirusShare-Search
 Downloads VirusShare hashes ([for more information click here!][2]) and searches them for specified MD5 hash values.

-## Background
+## Description
 [VirusShare][1] is an awesome virus sharing site.
-Unfortunately, as far as I was able to find, there isn't an easy way to find what file contains a specific hash.
+The site contains collections of malware samples, contained in large zip archives for download.
+The problem is that there is no easy way to determine which collection has a specific sample you're looking for. **Note:** once logged into the site, there is a search bar, but it doesn't state what zip file a sample belongs to.

-**Note:** if there is a way to perform this functionality, let me know!
+So, to fix this problem, this script will download each of the collections corresponding text files (that state what hashes are contained within), and will search them for specified MD5 hashes.

 ## How-to
 1. `git clone https://github.com/AdamGreenhill/VirusShare-Search.git`